haseebanwar/create-react-pkg/README.md

 ### Rollup

+some text

+#### With image

 ### Babel

 Create React Package respects [Babel configuration files](https://babeljs.io/docs/en/config-files).

 #### Example: Optimize Lodash

 If you use a lodash function in your library, the compiled bundle will contain all of the lodash's library.
 Ideally, your compiled bundle should only contain what you use in the source of your library.
-Create React Package helps you do that by adding some Babel configuration.
+Create React Package helps you do that with some Babel configuration.

 Install [lodash](https://www.npmjs.com/package/lodash) and [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) in your package.